Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 Two problems, however, that affect the construction of such volatility forecasts is that volatility is unobservable and that macroeconomic variables are usually only available at a lower frequency.
 To overcome these difficulties, \cite{engle2013stock} propose a GARCH-MIDAS model to bridge the gap between daily stock returns and low-frequency (e.g., monthly, quarterly) explanatory variables.
 This model has been extensively used in the literature (e.g., \citealp{asgharian2013importance}; \citealp{conrad2015anticipating}; \citealp{conrad2020two}; \citealp{fang2020predicting}), but the evidence on which macroeconomic variables have predictive ability for stock market volatility is mixed.
 Nevertheless, coincident/lagging indicators such as inflation and industrial production (\citealp{engle2013stock}) and the expectations about them (\citealp{conrad2015anticipating}), as well as leading indicators such as term spread and housing starts (\citealp{conrad2015anticipating}, \citealp{fang2020predicting}) seem to often improve forecast performance.
 Additionally, the findings highlight that including macroeconomic variables pays off particularly when it comes to long-term forecasting and not so much for short-term horizons.

 While GARCH models treat volatility as latent, accurate nonparametric estimates of volatility have become available since the emergence of high-frequency data (see e.g., \citealp{andersen2001distribution}; \citealp{barndorff2002econometric}).
 Realized variances, computed as the sum of the squared intraday returns for a particular day, make volatility ``observable" and volatility forecast models relying on such data have become popular alternatives (see e.g., \citealp{hua2013forecasting}; \citealp{haugom2014forecasting}).\footnote{Apart from assessing forecast accuracy, one could explore Granger causality relations, see for instance \cite{gotz2016testing} who test Granger-causality from a HF variable, namely the SP500 bipower variation to a LF macro variable, namely industrial production.} In this context, the heterogeneous autoregressive (HAR) model (\citealp{corsi2009simple}) has become particularly popular because of its simplicity and good performance to capture long memory features and for forecasting.
 The HAR model explains the log-realized variance as a linear function of the log-realized variances of yesterday and the average over the last five days (last week) and last 20 days (last month) which we will refer to in the remainder as the \textit{day-week-month (dwm)} lag structure.
-Recently, it has become popular to compare the forecast performance of models with a more general lag structure selected by lasso-type estimators with the parsimonious dwm lag structure embedded in the HAR (e.g., \citealp{audrino2016lassoing}; \citealp{audrino2017testing}; \citealp{ding2021forecasting}; \citealp{wilms2021multivariate}).
-Though the results are mixed, there is some evidence that the dwm lag structure of the HAR model is hard to beat by more sophisticated lasso-based lag structures.
-So far, the addition of macroeconomic variables to such models has, however, not been explored yet.
-We build on this strand of the literature and investigate whether HF daily realized variances can be forecast more accurately by accounting for information in LF macroeconomic variables.
+The HAR model can be seen as a MIDAS regression model with step functions as a weighting scheme, since dimension reduction is achieved by imposing equality constraints on the coefficients in the autoregressive model of respectively lags 2 to 5 on the one hand and lags 6 to 20 on the other hand.
+The number of autoregressive parameters is thereby reduced from 20 (for the unrestricted AR(20)) to 3 (for the HAR).